felipecepluki/schoolgrades/README.md

 # Design
 The design of this app was made using [Figma](https://www.figma.com/).
 It is available at [School Grades](https://www.figma.com/file/8nADgFXJaOXiPB14g1Eug9/schoolgrades?node-id=0%3A1).

-The gif present at the beginning of this readme was made using [GIPHY](https://giphy.com/)
+The gif present at the beginning of this readme was made using [GIPHY](https://giphy.com/).

 # Contribution
 Contribute freely to this project, as long as you contribute in accordance with the MIT license guidelines.
-When you commit, answer the questioons to make the project as standardized as possible.
+When you commit, answer the questions to make the project as standardized as possible.

 For commit, run:
 ```bash